 Traditions run deep here in Cornwall, especially when it comes to celebrations and festivals.
 Any excuse is a good excuse when it comes to having a good time.
 May Day brings celebrations in villages and towns up and down the country but I’d like to think that none of them are a patch on the May Days in Cornwall.
 From closing down an entire town to dance through the streets to fish barbecues by the harbourside, Cornwall has got May Day parties nailed and you really don’t want to miss out.

-Three of our favourite May Day celebrations across the county are the Obby Oss in Padstow, St Ives May Day and Flora Day in Helston.
+Four of our favourite May Day celebrations across the county are the Obby Oss in Padstow, Bolster Day in St Agnes, St Ives May Day and Flora Day in Helston.
 All involve enough festivities to keep you in the party mood for days after.
 We’ve been waiting all year for these special days so when they arrive the Cornish really like to go all out.

 The origins of Padstow’s Obby Oss are hazy.
 Some say it’s a fertility dance, others will describe it as a deterrent to a French landing many years ago.
 Most will tell you that the Obby Oss welcomes the summer and is the biggest day in a Padstonian’s calendar.
 Whatever you choose to believe, the day brings flocks of people to the town so get there early.
 Watch the red and blue pair of ‘Osses’ emerge from their stable led by the Teazer who guides them through the streets of Padstow with dramatic movements.
 Behind them follows a colourful procession of dancers, drummers and singers raising their hands and voices in sync to the dance of the Obby Osses.